 Improvements in energy efficiency have reduced carbon intensity (the weight of carbon emissions per square meter of internal area) from 75 kgCO2e/m2 in 2008/09 to 64 kgCO2e/m2 in 2014/15.

 According to an independent league table (BriteGreen) of 127 English Universities, UCA is ranked 26th for percentage reduction in absolute carbon emissions between 2005 and 2015/16, and 7th for percentage reduction in carbon intensity (kgCO2e/m2).
-These are the highest rankings for any specialist arts and design university in the UK.

-Since April 2013, all of UCA campus electricity has been delivered on a green tariff.
 A renewable energy source (solar panels) was commissioned at the Epsom campus in 2012 and in Farnham solar panels commissioned in 2017 are expected to generate almost two megawatt hours of electricity per year.

 Recycling schemes operate on all campuses and directly-managed student residences, and food waste composting and collection services operate at UCA Farnham and UCA Epsom.
 In addition surplus used office furniture is donated to causes local to campuses.
 In 2017 nearly 200 items of office furniture have been donated to local charities in Farnham, including the Scouts, local residential care homes and a school.